Astribot S1 – When the Demo Misrepresents Capability

 • The sensor just below it looks like an Intel RealSense device of the D-family, possibly an Intel RealSense D415? (would need to see it up-close to say exactly which one it is – could for example also be a D455) – this would likely also carry one RGB (colour) sensor, and two infrared cameras for depth estimation.

 Both sensors are pointed downwards, which will limit their ability to see very far, and especially the Intel RealSense-looking device can only be expected to see the immediate “table” area (its maximum vertical field of view or FOV would be unlikely to exceed 45 degrees).
-This should immediately be a red flag for anyone expecting this robot to be capable of operating safely in a human environment in its present form – the robotic arms are powerful, and the potential field of view of the robot’s vision system is quite limited!
+This materially limits safe operation in human environments in its present form – the robotic arms are powerful, and the potential field of view of the robot’s vision system is quite limited.

 One additional point about these sensors is that it’s unusual for an actual product to integrate them in this kind of off-the-shelf form factor.
 Typically they would be integrated as modules (basically the PCB+sensors without the outer shell) into the product’s final design.
-This fact alone makes the robot look like a prototype!
+The appearance of the Astribot S1 is consistent with a prototype-stage integration rather than a productionised design.

 Other aspects in the video stand out as suspicious for a system which is supposedly capable of performing robustly in the real-world.
 Below are more examples: